-After 70 countries and seven continents, Kia shares her tried-and-tested beauty tips for other long-term travellers
+After 70 countries and seven continents, Kia shares her tried-and-tested beauty tips for travellers

 When I quit my desk job nearly a decade ago and set off on a trip around the world, I was rightly excited but also naive.
 I thought that life on the road would free me of the so-called ‘beauty tax’ – the price that women pay merely for being women.

 This tax is paid with money but also time: minutes and hours that turn into days and weeks spent applying eyeliner, blow-drying hair, filling in brows, blotting lipstick, filing nails and the multitude of other things we do to keep up appearances.
 I thought that instead of spending hours every week getting ready for the office, I would embrace the ugly comfort of hemp skirts and Birkenstocks and become newly liberated.